nmdickson/GCfit/docs/source/fitting.rst

     The anisotropy-radius, which determines the amount of anisotropy in the system (higher ra values indicate more isotropy)
 * g
-    the truncation parameter g, which controls the sharpness of the truncation of the model
+    The truncation parameter, which controls the sharpness of the outer density truncation of the model
 * delta
-    sets the mass dependance of the velocity scale for each mass component Maximum value of 1/2
+    Sets the mass dependance of the velocity scale for each mass component.
+    Maximum value of 0.5

 4 parameters defining the mass function: